mmcatdb/mmcat/documentation/content/en/projectDocumentation/overview.md

 weight: 0
 ---

 This documentation describes only the high level concepts of the framework.
-It doesn't try to analyze technical details of the code or to define coding conventions.
+It does not try to analyze technical details of the code or to define coding conventions.

 ## Disclaimer